 Who Framed Roger Rabbit was considered a landmark blend of animation and live action when it came out in 1988; it also signaled the renaissance of the then moribund Walt Disney Animation Studios.
-In celebration of the Robert Zemeckis-directed film’s 25th anniversary, the Academy of Motion Picture Arts and Sciences will present a new digital restoration of Who Framed Roger Rabbit at 7:30 p.m. on Thursday, April 4, at the Academy’s Samuel Goldwyn Theater in Beverly Hills.
-(Photo: Robert Zemeckis Who Framed Roger Rabbit.)
+In celebration of the Robert Zemeckis-directed film’s 25th anniversary, the Academy of Motion Picture Arts and Sciences will present a new digital restoration of Who Framed Roger Rabbit at 7:30 p.m. on Thursday, April 4, 2013, at the Academy’s Samuel Goldwyn Theater in Beverly Hills.
+(Photo: Robert Zemeckis and Roger Rabbit in Who Framed Roger Rabbit publicity shot.)

-According to Box Office Mojo, Who Framed Roger Rabbit grossed $156.45 million in North America, in addition to $173.35 million internationally, for a worldwide total of $329.8.
-Not taking currency fluctuations into account, that represents approximately $640m today — at a time when countries such as Russia (then still part of the Soviet Union) and China were insignificant markets for Hollywood movies.
+According to Box Office Mojo, Who Framed Roger Rabbit grossed $156.45 million in North America, in addition to $173.35 million internationally, for a worldwide total of $329.8 million.
+Not taking currency fluctuations into account, that represents approximately $640 million today — and let’s not forget that back in 1988 countries such as Russia (then part of the Soviet Union) and China were insignificant markets for Hollywood movies.

 Who Framed Roger Rabbit won Academy Awards for Best Film Editing, Best Sound Effects Editing, and Best Visual Effects, in addition to a Special Achievement Award for Richard Williams’ animation direction.
-Robert Zemeckis’ film was also nominated for Best Cinematography (lost to Alan Parker’s Mississippi Burning), Best Art Direction (lost to Stephen Frears’ Dangerous Liaisons), and Best Sound (lost to Clint Eastwood’s Bird).
+Robert Zemeckis’ movie was also nominated for Best Cinematography (the winner was Alan Parker’s Mississippi Burning), Best Art Direction (the winner was Stephen Frears’ Dangerous Liaisons), and Best Sound (the winner was Clint Eastwood’s Bird).
 Robert Zemeckis was himself nominated for that year’s DGA Award, but in the Academy’s Best Director roster Zemeckis was replaced by Martin Scorsese for the unDisneyesque The Last Temptation of Christ.

-Lincoln’s Steven Spielberg and Kathleen Kennedy were the two Who Framed Roger Rabbit’s executive producers, as the film was partly financed by their production company Amblin Entertainment.
-Robert Watts and Amblin’s Frank Marshall were Who Framed Roger Rabbit credited producers.
+Lincoln’s Steven Spielberg and Kathleen Kennedy were two of Who Framed Roger Rabbit’s executive producers, as the film was partly financed by their production company, Amblin Entertainment.
+The credited producers were Robert Watts and Amblin’s Frank Marshall.

 According to the Academy’s press release, the digital restoration of Who Framed Roger Rabbit was provided by the Walt Disney Studios.
 The Disney restoration team used the original 35mm film, VistaVision optical work, and original sound elements.